 Don’t you love that moment when you’re sharing your screen and then, suddenly, everyone on the call is reading your email?
 To make sure you only share what you mean to share, present one window (rather than your entire screen).

 Tip #5: Want to Read the Room?
 Change your screen layout

 One of my favourite features in Meet is changing the layout of the video call.
 If someone’s showing slides, but there’s a lively discussion happening in the office, you can switch your layout to focus on the people in the office, rather than the presentation.

 Everyone has a life outside of work.
 Depending on the culture of your workplace, it can be OK (even good) to show a little bit of the “real” life around you; like letting your kid wave to the camera or eating your lunch if you’ve been on nonstop calls all day.
 Showing a little bit of your life can foster deeper connections with coworkers and even create empathy for what you’re dealing with outside of work.

 Your Video Tips

-We hope these tips for video calls while working from home will help during these challenging times.
+We hope these Tips For Great Video Calls Working From Home will help during these challenging times.
 Have you got any video call tips of your own?
 We’d love to hear them – in the comments below.

 Founder and strategic mind behind White Rabbit.
 Focused on clients with a creative and ethical business model.
 Digital philanthropist giving time to support community groups, projects and organisations; that revolve around the arts, wildlife conservation and heritage crafts.